-Finding the limits is an automotive engineering task and Banks Power is an Automotive Engineering Company.
-We are expert at durability testing as well and this powertrain is very familiar to us.
+Finding the limits is an automotive engineering task, and Banks Power is an Automotive Engineering Company.
+We are experts at durability testing as well, and this powertrain is very familiar to us.
 For some time now, we have been selling the Banks version of this VM Motori engine design, for specialty and military vehicle use, as the Banks 630T.
 First fire occurred on one of our engine dynos on 4 May 2012.
 First fire in a military vehicle occurred in May of 2013.

-We had first fire in our engine test cells on Friday 4 May 2012 and our first impression was about the sound…this thing is sweet!
-The low-end response is excellent and it revs freely, which worries me.
+We had our first fire in our engine test cells on Friday 4 May 2012, and our first impression was about the sound…this thing is sweet!
+The low-end response is excellent, and it revs freely, which worries me.
 We’ve already designed a high-rpm capable aluminum intake manifold for it but, our Banks AutoMind diesel engine controller is only good to 7,800 rpm in its current form – guess that’ll just have to do!

-The Banks 630T engine is shown with our 6745E 6-Speed automatic transmission which is based on the Camaro ZL1 version of the GM 6L90.
+The Banks 630T engine is shown with our 6745E 6-Speed automatic transmission based on the Camaro ZL1 version of the GM 6L90.

-Our improvements bested the competition at that time, regardless their advertising claims.
-And, we have only made our numbers better since the article was written.
-Have a look at Diesel Power’s take on our stuff and I’ll be back with our current power numbers and our competitive test results, soon.
+Our improvements bested the competition at that time, regardless of their advertising claims.
+And we have only made our numbers better since the article was written.
+Have a look at Diesel Power’s take on our stuff, and I’ll be back with our current power numbers and our competitive test results soon.